Port Wakefield, South Australia: History

 In 1927, these railways, and the remainder of the Western system that grew from them, were converted to the broad gauge.

-Due to various reasons, this particular line had become obsolete and the tracks were removed by late 1980s.

 A Wesleyan Methodist chapel was built in 1868 by a local stonemason and carpenter.
 It continues in use as a Uniting Church.

 The 1955 Australian Grand Prix was held at the Port Wakefield Circuit east of the township.
 The circuit opened in 1953 when public road racing was banned.
 It closed in 1961, when some of its facilities were moved to the longer Mallala Race Circuit.

 2020 highway upgrade

 A proposal by the Liberal Party before the 2018 state election was that if it was elected, it would build a single lane overpass at the Augusta Highway end of the Copper Coast Highway to reduce traffic conflicts.
 The party won the election and upgraded the planning to completely grade-separate the intersection and duplicate the highway through Port Wakefield.

 The contract for detailed design and construction of duplication of Port Wakefield Road through Port Wakefield and grade-separate the intersection with the Copper Coast Highway was let in March 2020 to the "Port Wakefield to Port Augusta Alliance", a consortium of CPB Contractors, Aurecon and GHD Group.
 This consortium is also responsible for the duplication of Joy Baluch AM Bridge in Port Augusta.
 Both projects are expected to be completed in 2022.